 Department of Mathematics

-Currently, the department of English is being run with a total teaching staff of seven: one associate professor (Head of the Department), four lecturers and two part-time tutors (freshly appointed – in 2020).
+His research is in Combinatorial Mathematics.
+Currently, the department of Mathematics being run with total teaching staff of fourteen: one professor (Head of Department), six lecturers, four assistant lecturers and three part-time tutors.

-For the time being, the department of English, as a supporting department, offers the only course on Business English to students who are specializing in respective academic disciplines like ‘commerce, accounting, business administration, statistics, population studies, economics, public administration and development studies.’
+For the time being, the department of Mathematics, as a supporting department, offers the course on Business Mathematics, Applied Mathematics and Pure Mathematics to students who are specializing in respective academic disciplines like “commerce, accounting, business administration, statistics, population studies, economics, public administration and development studies”.

 Yangon University of Economics